 The Best of Both Worlds

-With Sell & Stay by EasyKnock, you don’t have to choose.
-EasyKnock will buy your home from you, giving you an agreed-upon percentage of your equity and releasing you from your mortgage.
+With a sale-leaseback, you don’t have to choose.
+Through a sale-leaseback, you can sell your home, converting home equity into cash and releasing you from your mortgage.
 But instead of moving out, you become a rent-paying tenant and can stay until you choose to move or re-purchase your home.